daniel-cmz/daniel-cmz.github.io/_projects/1_project.md

 <h3>Related papers</h3>

 <h5>Design for Care-Full Inclusion: Foregrounding the Voices of Vulnerable Communities Through Vignettes in Co-design</h5>
-**Abstract:** Foregrounding the voices of vulnerable communities in future-oriented co-design workshops is a growing concern in design.
-Yet, their participation in multi-stakeholder settings may be limited by factors such as power imbalances, cultural differences, low self-efficacy or limited availability.
-In this paper, we present a case where a care-oriented approach to vignette making and use was adopted to foreground the voices of migrant care workers (MCWs) in a multi-stakeholder co-design workshop.
-Through this approach, vignettes (1) fostered our critical reflection and affective understanding, (2) supported the articulation of MCWs’ lived experiences, and (3) provided a medium to highlight the interconnectedness and complexity of MCWs’ experiences with technology.
-We argue that a care-oriented approach to creating narrative tools can help foreground vulnerable communities’ concerns, support participation in workshops, and foster more care-full inclusion.
+<p>**Summary:** This paper explores how a care-oriented approach to vignette-making can amplify the voices of migrant care workers in co-design workshops.
+It shows that vignettes help surface lived experiences, foster empathy, and support more inclusive participation despite structural barriers, ultimately enabling more care-full and equitable design processes..</p>
-**Conference:** DRS26
+<p>**Conference:** DRS26</p>
-**Status:** Accepted, to be published
+<p>**Status:** Accepted, to be published</p>

 <div class="row">